-- Find the web address of the other school's descriptions of their math courses.
+- Find the web address of the other school's descriptions of their statistics courses.
 If the other school does not have the descriptions on the web, then you must obtain the printed catalog (or at least a copy of the pages containing descriptions of the statistics courses) from the other school.
-All undergraduate statistics courses should be included, so we can see how the course that you want fits into the whole set of statistics courses.
+All undergraduate statistics courses offered by this school should be included, so that we can see how the course that you want fits into the whole set of statistics courses.
 Summer catalogs seldom contain enough information.
-Most catalogs (web or printed) are not detailed enough, and in such a case, you will need to bring a syllabus or other official written description of the contents of the course.
+Most catalogs (web or printed) are not detailed enough, and in such a case, you will need to provide a syllabus or other official written description of the contents of the course.

 - For summer courses, you should determine how many days the class meets and how long each period is.
-There must be 35 contact hours before Duke will consider transfer credit.
+There must be at least 35 contact hours before Duke will consider transfer credit.

 - Our introductory statistics courses all have computer labs, so you cannot earn transfer credit for a course without a computer lab.
 Try to find out whether your proposed course has a computer lab and, if so, what software is used and what the assignments are.

-- After you have checked to see that your course qualifies under all the criteria above, then to obtain Departmental approval you must contact the director of undergraduate studies.
-In your email to the DUS you should send the following:
+After you have checked to see that your course qualifies under all the criteria above, click below to fill out the transfer credit request webform.

-- If your course is approved by the Statistics Department, then you will need to have your transfer request approved by your academic dean.
-You will also need to have the DUS sign the transfer credit form
+If your course is approved by the Statistics Department, then you will need to have your transfer request approved by your academic dean.
+The email confirmation you receive from the Statistical Science DUS will count as the Statistical Science approval.

-If you have requested transfer credit for a statistics course, but hte transfer credit has not been officially approved and you want to register for the next semester, send an email message to the DUS and give him the information on your previous course and what course you would like to register for and he can give you guidance regarding course choices.
+If you have requested transfer credit for a statistics course, but the transfer credit has not been officially approved and you want to register for the next semester, send an email message to the DUS providing information on your previous course and what course you would like to register for and to receive guidance regarding course choices.